 Between 1,490 and 1,635 died that night, and not only did the event bear a significant effect on naval and maritime laws regarding navigational safety going forward, but it also had a major cultural impact, amplified by the cult film classic, Titanic (1992).

-Today, one of the world’s leading experiential museum, Titanic Belfast, stands beside the harbour grounds where the ship was first built, and here are the top five reasons why you should visit.
+Today, one of the best museums in Ireland, Titanic Belfast, which is one of the most incredible architectural structures in Ireland, stands beside the harbour grounds where the ship was first built, and here are the top five reasons why you should visit.

 5. It’s in One of the Coolest Cities: Belfast